sofit-c23-ps233/SoFit-androidApp/README.md

 To run the Kotlin APK, you need:

-- An Android device or emulator running Android OS version X.X or higher.
+- An Android device or emulator running Android OS.
-- Kotlin SDK and build tools (version X.X.X) installed on your development environment.
+- Kotlin SDK and build tools installed on your development environment.
-- Android Studio (version X.X or higher) or another compatible IDE.
+- Android Studio or another compatible IDE.

 ## Setup and Installation